Kamila Q. Suchomel

-Something surprising you learnt from it?
+Something surprising you learned from it?

 I became more critically aware of the power of visual mediation in my own life.
 A lot of people probably don’t realize how influential imagery really is.
 Public reactions to images also say a lot about where we place value.
 I came across a photograph of a refugee baby in a camp where one of the adults around it was holding a smartphone.
 The comments on the photo were ones of disgust because of the phone, stating that the phone should be sold to feed the baby.
 But if you take a moment to think about the situation the people are in, something like that might not be so simple.
 Who are you going to sell a smartphone to in a refugee camp?
 Can you even use cash in the camp?
 What if that phone is your only connection to the family you left behind?
 A smartphone is seen to signify wealth, but just because someone has one, that doesn’t necessarily mean they have the means to achieve their primary needs in that given moment in time.
-There is such lack of critical reflection on what people see.
+There is such a lack of critical reflection on what people see.

 Tell us about your research project/scholarly internship in Zambia.

 Having the chance to experience practically what you’re learning about in theory is always rewarding.
 The internship was funded through Mendel University in Brno, where I did my bachelor’s, and it consisted of a group of students and professors going to Zambia for one month to get more hands-on knowledge about international development.
 I had never been to Africa before and I wasn’t sure what to expect, but I ended up learning one of my most valuable life lessons there.
 Up until almost the last week, I was hopeless about development even being possible because all the issues seemed so complex and there is so much to be looked at and considered.
 It’s really overwhelming.
-But then we travelled to meet a small remote community and the village leaders told us their story.
+But then we traveled to meet a small remote community and the village leaders told us their story.
 They had simply wanted to achieve one thing – for their kids to be able to go to school – and as they had encountered obstacles, they had dealt with them.
 Over time, they had built an elementary school, achieved food security for one year in advance, established an HIV/AIDS awareness center, and much more whilst aspiring to build a high school.
 This story is something that still really inspires me.
 If you have a vision and a will to achieve it, but the process seems too complex, just take baby steps, and you will get there.

 Your middle name?

 So my parents were total hippies when I was born.
-Yep, we owned an orange Volkswagen van with a pop up roof.
-We also lived in Montana next to Salish and Kootenai native American reservations.
+Yep, we owned an orange Volkswagen van with a pop-up roof.
+We also lived in Montana next to Salish and Kootenai Native American reservations.
 My middle name, Qeytqam, means wild strawberry in either Kootenai or Salish (I really have to do some research to figure out which).
-Apparently it’s because my face was red like a strawberry when I was born.
+Apparently, it’s because my face was red like a strawberry when I was born.